Learn what you need to support your calculations for pain and suffering and how to increase your total injury compensation.

 It’s a lot harder to calculate a dollar amount that will fairly compensate you for pain and anguish, and even harder to justify your demand to the insurance adjuster.

 Here’s where we unpack what to factor into your pain and suffering calculation, methods of calculation, and how the insurance company looks at different types of injuries.

-In personal injury claims, pain and suffering represents the emotional distress (or “mental anguish”) a person endures after being injured by the negligent acts of the at-fault party.
-Emotional distress can include the following:
+In personal injury claims, pain and suffering represent the emotional distress or “mental anguish” a person endures after being injured by the negligent acts of the at-fault party.

-- Actual pain and discomfort, whether temporary or permanent
+- Physical pain and discomfort, whether temporary or permanent

 - Depression, anxiety, memory loss, insomnia, or other emotional disorders